AndronikosGl/PasswordScanner/README.md

 # PasswordScanner
-A Jar library for java that provides classes to secure your applications
+A Jar library for java that provides classes to secure your applications from unauthorized execution

 ## Features
 - Function to lock your java program in a CLI or GUI style